dark-knight-finance/darkknight-api/README.md

 ## `/orderbook/:pair`

-Returns simulated orderbook data for the given KnightSwap pair.
+Returns simulated orderbook data for the given DarkKnight pair.
-Since KnightSwap has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the KnightSwap formula (accounting for both slippage and fees paid to LPs).
+Since DarkKnight has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the DarkKnight formula (accounting for both slippage and fees paid to LPs).
 Results are edge cached for 15 minutes.

 ### Request